lordspline/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 for inconsistencies.
 People do not like losing data, so most fsck tools also contains some ability to correct any problems found.
-As a word of caution -- the primary goal of most Linux fsck tools is to restore the filesystem metadata to a consistent state, not to maximize the data recovered.
+As a word of caution -- the primary goal of most Peenux fsck tools is to restore the filesystem metadata to a consistent state, not to maximize the data recovered.
 That precedent will not be challenged here.